 def hide_backgrounds(self):

-View Source File : callout.py
+0 Source : callout.py

-License : Apache License 2.0
+with Apache License 2.0

 def box(self,